* Swiss have to give answer to Brussels next month

 The message is likely to be that Switzerland will keep working on a treaty but that its top priority is to unite its political forces and stave off the campaign to end the free movement of EU nationals into the country.

-That is unlikely to satisfy the EU, which expects a clear signal that the Bern government accepts the text of the accord and will start the ratification process.
+That is unlikely to satisfy the EU, which expects a clear signal that Bern accepts the treaty text and will start the ratification process.
+It has ruled out renegotiating the treaty.

 A Swiss government spokesman said only that the cabinet discussed the situation regularly and would communicate its decision by summer.